CRANE: Correcting Errors in Raw Nanopore Signals Using Hidden Markov Models: Results

+To show the efficacy of the standalone stay error removal and noise reducing mechanisms of \mech, detailed in Section \ref{sec:correctionmethods}, we perform two supplementary sets of parameter searches across all eight HMM sizes, three datasets, and three segmentation algorithms.
+In the first, we find the optimal parameters when \mech only removes stay errors, and does not remove noise.
+In the second, \mech only removes noise, and does not remove stay errors.
+Both are evaluated using RawHash2 with HPC off.
+Stay error removal and noise reduction can be turned off by passing the \texttt{-{}-no-stay-removal} and \texttt{-{}-no-noise-removal} flags to \mech, respectively.

+To identify the P(stay) and P(skip) parameters that maximize the accuracy of each analysis pipeline on the training data, we performed 1)~a grid search with all possible pairs of the values $\{0, 0.025, 0.05, 0.1,0.2,0.3\}$, and 2)~ a hill-climb with three step sizes: $\{0.02, 0.01, 0.005\}$.
+The full results of all parameter sweeps can be found in Supplementary Tables \ref{tab:no_hpc_parameter_search} and \ref{tab:hpc_parameter_search}.

-\head{Datasets} We evaluate \mech on three datasets of raw nanopore reads generated using the R10.4.1 chemistry, as shown in Table~\ref{xyz:tab:dataset}: D1 (\emph{E.~coli}), D2 (\emph{D.~melanogaster} or Fruit Fly), and D3 (\emph{H.~sapiens} or Human).
-For each dataset, we evaluate the mapping of 10,000 reads before and after error correction with \mech.
+\head{Datasets} We utilize four datasets of raw nanopore reads sequenced using the R10.4.1 chemistry, as shown in Table~\ref{xyz:tab:dataset}: D0 (\emph{E.~coli}), D1 (\emph{E.~coli}), D2 (\emph{D.~melanogaster}, or Fruit Fly), and D3 (\emph{H.~sapiens}, or Human).
+D0 is used for the parameter search, while D1, D2, and D3 are used solely for evaluation.
+Although D0 and D1 contain reads generated from the same experiment, they share no reads in common.

+For each evaluation dataset, we evaluate the mapping of 10,000 reads before and after error correction with \mech, with and without HPC.

-\head{Ground Truth} To generate the ground truth read-mappings, we basecall each read using Dorado, then map the basecalled reads using minimap2.
-To generate the number of true positives, false positives, true negatives, and false negatives, we utilize Uncalled4's \texttt{pafstats} function to compare the RawHash read mappings and the minimap2 read mappings.
-More details on the tool versions used can be found in Supplementary Table~\ref{tab:supp_versions}.
+\head{Ground Truth} To generate the ground truth read mappings, we basecall each read using Dorado, then map the basecalled reads using minimap2.
+To generate the number of true positives (TP), false positives (FP), true negatives (TN), and false negatives (FN), we use the \texttt{pafstats.py} script used in RawHash2 to compare RawHash2 read mappings and the minimap2 read mappings~\cite{firtina_rawhash2_2024}.
+We modify \texttt{pafstats.py} such that it reports runtime for \textit{all reads processed}, as opposed to only reads which are mapped.
+We report precision ($P = TP / (TP + FP)$), recall ($R = TP / (TP + FN)$), and F1 score ($F1 = 2PR / (P + R)$) for each read mapping.
+Supplementary Table~\ref{tab:supp_versions} provides the details of the tools and their versions.

-\head{Evaluation Setup} We compare four configurations: 1)~no correction (Baseline), 2)~homopolymer compression (HPC), which is the most commonly used error reduction mechanism in prior raw signal analysis works~\cite{zhang_real-time_2021, firtina_rawhash_2023, firtina_rawhash2_2024, shivakumar_sigmoni_2024}, 3)~\mech correction, and 4)~ \mech in combination with HPC (HPC+\mech).
-For the combined configuration, we evaluate both the full \mech correction and \mech-noise, which applies only the noise correction mechanism of \mech without removing oversegmentation errors.
-When combined, \mech is applied first and then HPC is applied during RawHash2 mapping.
+\head{Evaluation Setup} We evaluate four RawHash2 read mapping configurations: 1)~without HPC and without \mech, 2)~without HPC and with \mech, 3)~with HPC and without \mech, 4)~with HPC and with \mech (\mech-H).
+Table~\ref{tab:paramresults1} provides the configuration details of CRANE and CRANE-H for each evaluated segmentation algorithm: Scrappie (R9.4), Scrappie (R10.4.1), and Campolina.
+For all configurations, \mech is ran with the default noise removal window size of 20.